 Unlike a business idea, a business plan is something that is much easier to evaluate, something much more reliable.
 In the business world, reliability is a must.
 No matter how simple your business plan is, you need to put it in writing.
 Keys to success, marketing evaluation, and executive summary are the very basic topics you need to handle as soon as possible.
 If you’re lucky, while writing a business plan, you’ll discover just how many gaps you have in your original idea.
 While this may sound like a paradox, it’s definitely lucky to learn of them in advance, rather than to do so once your business is already out there in the open.

 While running a home-based company may be a good idea, keep in mind that a lot of potential clients don’t see a person in their closet-office as an ideal partner.
 Instead, you need to present them with a real company and a real brand, at least in form, even though you’re probably running a one-person startup or employing remote workers.
 The first step on this path requires you to choose a name and register a company.
 After this, you’ve got some branding to do.

 3. Get the necessary funding

 Just because you’re not leasing an office and hiring in-house workers doesn’t mean that you can just enter the business world without a financial backup.
-After all, there’s equipment to purchase, certificates to apply for, software licenses to pay and much, much more.
+After all, there’s equipment to purchase, certificates to apply for, software licenses to pay, and much, much more.
 So, you need to consider the type of fundraising that you’re about to pursue.
-Getting a loan or selling an asset are probably two most common procedures, however, a tech startup can also try out a crowdfunding as an alternative.
+Getting a loan or selling an asset are probably two most common procedures, however, a tech startup can also try out crowdfunding as an alternative.
 Platforms like Kickstarter are particularly great for this.

 4. Prepare the home office